kantarcise/mspritu.github.io/_research/6-Mobile_Tracking.md

 #date: 2012-03-02
 #location: "San Francisco, California"
 ---

-The aim of this project is to integrate object detection and tracking methots to mobile devices especially smart phones; which are more common in daily life than computers.

-In addition, thanks to sensors -one of the most important advantages of working on mobile devices- it is aimed to increase object tracking performance in case of moving camera.
-All these goals have been reached under various assumptions and details are included in the study.
+In the context of this project state-of-the-art real-time deep object detectors are adopted to mobile phones.
+It is aimed to improve the stand alone performance of these algorithms by using data acquired by mobile sensor.
+Current version is designed for [TinyYOLOv3](https://arxiv.org/abs/1804.02767) object detector enhanced by the acceleretor data but the algorithm can be easily generalized to other methods.

 The performance of the integrated object detector is inspected under a new dataset, referred as "Mobile Video Dataset".
 720p 30 fps videos were recorded from different classes such as person, car, cat & dog.
 The link for this dataset can be found [here.](https://www.youtube.com/playlist?list=PLgOtgHJGJuaJt6EPJt9RX4-amDhORjVEm)